 We have 5 miles from Chesterfield to Staveley that is open for boating and then another 9 miles in need of restoration.
-Chesterfield Borough Council has news about the exciting new waterside development.
 For more information about the history and restoration of the canal visit the Chesterfield Canal Trust.
-You'll also find information about Hollingwood Hub, the Chesterfield Canal Trust's new home.

 The canal towpath is multi-user so whether you are walking, cycling, have a pram or a wheelchair you can enjoy the scenery and wildlife.
-Look out for the elusive water vole or the brilliant blue flash of a kingfisher as it darts past.
+Photographers ae always keen to try and catch the brilliant blue flash of a kingfisher as it darts past.
 We have a Tramper mobility scooter.

 Several local groups use the canal to coach children and young adults in the handling of canoes and water safety.

-You can enjoy fishing on the canal wherever you find a built fishing platform.
+You can enjoy fishing on the canal only where you find a built fishing platform.